WHAT IS REFUGE RECOVERY ?

 Author and Buddhist teacher Noah Levine, the founder Refuge Recovery, has taught Buddhist principles and practices to alcoholics and addicts for over 25 years.
 A recovering alcoholic/addict himself, he’s written four books: Dharma Punx, Against the Stream, Heart of the Revolution, and Refuge Recovery.
 For his many accomplishments, he was the recipient of a Heroes in Recovery Award from Foundations Recovery Network in 2015.

-Noah founded the Against The Stream Meditation Society, LA in 2008.
-While meditation societies are open to anyone seeking to learn about Buddhism, members of those communities have histories of substance abuse, and Refuge Recovery evolved out of these recovering alcoholics/addicts’ need for mutual support.
+Noah Levine also founded the Against The Stream Meditation Society, LA in 2008.
+While meditation societies are open to anyone seeking to learn about Buddhism, many members of those communities have histories of substance abuse, and Refuge Recovery evolved out of these recovering alcoholics/addicts’ need for mutual support.

 Refuge Recovery respects the work of our 12 step predecessors in recovery...